discorporate/flatland/docs/source/signals.rst

 That's it.
-Now each time flatland runs a validator, the ``receiver`` function will be called and passed some information about the validation that just occured.
+Now each time flatland runs a validator, the ``receiver`` function will be called and passed some information about the validation that just occurred.
 There is no limit to the number of receivers connected to a signal.

 Built-In Signals